 Open an interactive chat with Bash

-Why is referential integrity important in databases?
+What is referential integrity in a relational database?

 Open an interactive chat with Bash